satyamnegi/userAppService/README.md

 Project is structured and grouped in a standard format.

+### Ways to test the app

+* Yes, it has a great UI to perform all user related operations, just follow the UI git url mentioned below and use the user interface for better visualization.

+* It has a Swagger interface as well, so yeah you have that too for testing backend API's.

 #### How to run the application:

 * Application is already hosted at HEROKU cloud so you can directly access the same using below steps.